srp33/ExpressionAble/ShapeShifter/README.md

 ```python
 def read_input_to_pandas(self, columnList=[], indexCol="Sample")
 ```
-This function must provide means for reading in your desired file type stored at the location `self.filePath`.
+This function must provide means for reading your desired file type stored at the location `self.filePath` into a Pandas data frame.
+This function must return a Pandas data frame that contains the information stored in the file.
 The file may be gzipped, which can be checked using `self.isGzipped`.
 One way to read in a gzipped file is to temporarily unzip it using `SSFile._gunzip_to_temp_file()` and then delete the temporary file.
 If I were reading from an ARFF file, and I had written a function `arffToPandas(filePath)` that takes an ARFF file and puts it in a Pandas data frame, the code might look like the example below.
 In your code, you would replace `arffToPandas`